 Short Term Rental:

 A short term rental is defined as any single-family or duplex dwelling or an accessory structure that is leased or rented for a period less than 30 days and are required to be registered annually.
-The fee for annual registration is $25.00 per property.
-City staff are available for complaint response as needed.
-Inspections are performed as needed.
-Please see the FAQ section for more information.
+The fee for annual registration is $500.00 per property.
+Four inspections are required each year by Rowlett Building Safety inspectors.
+City staff are also available for complaint response as needed.

 Click here Version OptionsRental Registration and InspectionsHeadline for Guidelines required for short term rentals.
-Upon completion, applications and annual fee can be mailed in or brought in to visit our office at 5702 Rowlett Rd.
-Rowlett, TX 75089
+Upon completion, applications and annual fee can be submitted online via web.mygov.us or brought in to visit our office at 5702 Rowlett Rd.
+Rowlett, TX 75089.

 The City of Rowlett adopted the International Property Maintenance Code (2015) as the property maintenance model for all properties throughout the city.